University of Galway: Colleges and schools

-Since January 2006, St. Angela's College, Sligo, has been a college of the University of Galway; St Angela's was previously a recognised college of the National University of Ireland.
-As a result, those admitted to St. Angela's College are registered as students of the University of Galway.

 Since 2015 the Shannon College of Hotel Management has been fully incorporated into the university — becoming part of the College of Business, Public Policy & Law at Galway — formally marked by the then Minister for Education and Skills Jan O'Sullivan at an event held in Shannon College on 9 November 2015.
 All staff of Shannon College of Hotel Management became staff of the university and all students of Shannon College of Hotel Management became students of the university.

 Research

 There are five designated Research Institutes and a number of Research Centres and Units at the University of Galway.
 Designated Research Institutes at the university are characterised by significant interdisciplinary (generally cross-College) and high-quality research activity, including extensive collaboration nationally and internationally.

 Examples of mould-breaking research include sugar coating devices and how spider bites can lead to hospitalisation.

 Foundation

 Galway University Foundation (GUF) was established in 1998 with the intention of generating financial support for the university from private individuals and institutions.
 It nurtures relationships with donors for whom the university's approach to education appeals.
 The Foundation has many 'Priority Projects' in development.

 The main library building of the University of Galway is named the James Hardiman Library after the library's first librarian, James Hardiman.